wookiee2187/net-art/README.md

 Now, sit back and start to contemplate who you are.

-To check it out despite current development, go to: https://wookiee2187.github.io/net-art/
+To check it out go to: https://wookiee2187.github.io/net-art/

 Recommended browser is chrome.
 _____________________________________________________________________________________________________________